 On top of the box I have placed a 4 output mains socket, one which is customary here in Europe.
 I have modified this socket so that every one of the 4 outputs can be powered individually.
 Three of these outputs are switched using one of 3 relays.
 The fourth output is powered permanently.

-All the dangerous stuff is in the top shell of the box.
+All the "dangerous" stuff is placed inside the top shell of the box.

 I have made 2 minor changes to this relay board.
 I have replaced the input connector, because I like these better than the original header ones.
 And I have bridged a thick common wire to the center contact of all the relays.
 That way I only need one power feed.